nicklafferty/craftycody/content/crafts/diy-wood-handled-bottle-opener.md

 ![](/uploads/bottle_opener_10.jpg)

-Next, I used a 3/8" drill bit (the same size as my dowel rods) to drill slightly into my marked holes.
-I drilled in my screws into those new holes, then wedged a dowel rod into each hole.
+Next, I used a 3/8" drill bit (the same size as my dowel rods) to drill slightly into my marked holes- do not go all the way through!
+I drilled in my screws into those new holes, then wedged a dowel rod into each hole to hide the screw head.
 You can use wood glue to help secure the dowel.
 Then, I used my coping saw to cut off the excess dowel.